All Episodes

 Nighttime satellite picture shows lights blazing all over South Korea.

-It is it is said that the lights in uh North Korea have to go off at nine o'clock every night because they just don't have the electricity.
+It is said that the lights in North Korea have to go off at 9 o'clock every night because they just don't have the electricity.

-People journalists that have been over there and have been granted certain access say it is the most is the most mind-boggling thing to watch North Korea people go about their business.
+Journalists that have been over there and have been granted certain access say it is the most mind-boggling thing to watch North Korea people go about their business.

 They walk looking at their shoes.